MARKETING • CREATIVE • DIGITAL

 4. Get the Low-Down on Taxes

-Your tax obligations should be a part of setting your prices and since freelancers are considered self-employed, they are subject to self-employment tax.
-Keep in mind that you’ll have to provide yourself with necessities such as healthcare, dental, and retirement.
-Additionally, it’s important to think about how you can save on taxes and the best way for your business to file taxes (annually or quarterly payments).
+Your tax obligations should be a part of setting your prices, and since freelancers are considered self-employed, they are subject to self-employment tax.
+Remember that you’ll have to provide necessities such as healthcare, dental, and retirement.
+Additionally, it’s important to consider how you can save on taxes and the best way for your business to file taxes (annually or quarterly payments).

 5. Keep a Regular Schedule

-It sounds simple but most freelancers know that it’s not as easy as it seems.
-That’s why it’s so important to plan your schedule and stick to it.
+It sounds simple, but most freelancers know it’s not as easy as it seems.
+That’s why it’s important to plan your schedule and stick to it.
 Scheduling allows you to: